Health Indicator Report of Lung Cancer Deaths

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

-How Do We Compare With the U.S.?The age-adjusted lung cancer mortality rate in Utah is significantly less than the U.S. rate. and has consistently been roughly half the national lung cancer mortality rate.
-For example, in 2015, the U.S. lung cancer mortality rate was 40.5 per 100,000 population whereas the Utah lung cancer mortality rate was 19.0 per 100,000 population.
+How Do We Compare With the U.S.?The age-adjusted lung cancer mortality rate in Utah has generally been significantly lower than the U.S. rate.
+The latest data from 2018 indicate that the U.S. lung cancer mortality rate was 34.8 deaths per 100,000 persons compared to the Utah lung cancer mortality rate of 16.5 deaths per 100,000 persons (roughly half of the national lung cancer mortality rate).